US-listed · NASDAQ · FIF-eligible (above NZ$50K)

 VXUS is the US-listed ticker for Vanguard Total International Stock ETF, issued by Vanguard.
 Tracks the FTSE Global All Cap ex-US Index — ~8,000 stocks across developed + emerging markets outside the US.
 TER is 0.05% per year, with a trailing 12-month distribution yield of approximately 3.2%.
 Distributions are paid quarterly.

-Where can I buy VXUS from New Zealand?
+Where to buy VXUS from New Zealand

-NZ tax
+NZ tax treatment

 How is VXUS taxed for NZ investors?